balenaltd/handbook/Feedback.md

 ## Feedback *to* resin

 We're using TinyPulse as one way to ask and receive feedback about how you're doing, about how things are going, and provide a place to bring up anything you want to.
 It's a place to share the triumphs you're seeing -- share that dopamine hit with the rest of us!
-And, while we're a small company we think it's important that we have an anonymous way to share, because it’s important to be able to raise problems you see, without worry about how it reflects on you.
+And, while we're a small company we think it's important that we have an anonymous way to share, because it’s important to be able to raise problems you see, without worrying about how it reflects on you.

 As always, this is an experiment -- we'll adjust how we're using this app as we figure out how it's useful to us.
 If a feature has other options for how we use/share the feedback, it's noted in this documentation.